 Sir, are you trying to seduce me?

 A reference to a famous line in the 1967 film The Graduate, which starred Dustin Hoffman as an at-loose-ends college graduate who becomes involved with an older married woman.
-The actual line: “Mrs. Robinson, you're trying to seduce me.”
+The actual line, spoken as Anne Bancroft reclines on a bed with one leg bent at the knee: “Mrs. Robinson, you're trying to seduce me.”

 An imitation of K.I.T.T., the talking car on the TV series Knight Rider, which aired from 1982-1986.
 The show starred David Hasselhoff as Michael Knight; the car’s voice was supplied by William Daniels.

 They’re going over to John Steed’s house for a kegger.

 John Wickham Gascone Berresford Steed was the ultra-suave, umbrella-wielding spy on the British TV series The Avengers, which ran from 1961-1969.
 The part was played by Patrick Macnee (1922-2015).
 A kegger is an informal party in which a keg, or many kegs, of beer is the central focus.
 Keggers are an underage drinking rite of passage for American high-school students, and pretty standard social gatherings on or around college campuses.